poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Reflection
 ### Comprehension
+The _ heats is where the plastic comes out of before it goes onto the bed
+The most popular material for 3-D printing is _.
+The filament is made out of _.
+How many motors are in the 3-D printer that was used in the demonstration?
+Explain what all the motors do.
+The _ holds the filament.
+Explain how 3-D printing works
+Before a CAD file can be printed, it must first be put into a special program called a _.
+The filament needed to increase to _ degrees C before it could be used to print.
+Why do engineers use 3-D printers?
+Describe the object that was printed out.
+How long did it take for the object to print out?
+What did you learn about 3-D printing that you didn't know before?
+What can go wrong during 3D printing?
 ### Challenges
 🗨 or ✎: Which aspects of 3-D printing were challenging for you?
 ### Enjoyment
 ### Mindset
 🗨 or ✎: What would you print, if you could create and print anything?
 Why would you print that object?
 ### Community
+What can we do to prevent things from going wrong?
+Bring in the important of the first layer during 3D printing.
+Why is it important?
+What happens if the first layer does not stick?
+Will the structure be built?

 ___